 Earning an MBA Without Work Experience

-While work experience is not required to for the MBA program, it is ideal to learn more about career field you wish to enter.
+While work experience is not required for the MBA program, it is ideal to learn more about the career field you wish to enter.
 LeBow’s MBA consulting courses, case competitions, and international residencies allow you to gain the experience necessary to know how to apply your skills in the real world.

 Requirements to Get into an MBA Program

 When you are considering MBA programs, you should start by looking at the admission requirements of the programs you are interested in.
 Most programs have commonalities in their admission requirements that you can follow to ensure that you get the most out of your program.